tonyfu97/Digital-Image-Processing/docs/08_motion.md

 ### Why Eigenvalues?

-Recall that in the [Harris-Stephen corner detection](../06_feature_extraction/#1-harris-stephens-corner-detector) section, we introduced the concept of a structure tensor, denoted \( \textbf{M} \), to capture local image structures.
+Recall that in the [Harris-Stephen corner detection](../06_feature_extraction/#1-harris-stephens-corner-detector) section, we introduced the concept of a structure tensor, denoted \( M \), to capture local image structures.
 Similarly, in the Lucas-Kanade method, we utilize another structure tensor \(A^T A\).
 This \(2 \times 2\) matrix serves to encapsulate the local texture around a pixel.

 The eigenvalues of this structure tensor guide us in determining how to process each pixel.
 The following table outlines the actions based on different conditions: